| |

 I had planned all of that, right up until this weekend.

-This weekend, we went out of town to gather with family near and far, for my grandmother’s 90th birthday celebration.
-As you might imagine, my grandmother was asked her advice for living a long life, and something she said put this whole idea into a far greater perspective than I could ever hope to offer.
-Among telling us about how she always drinks tea, eats soup, and enjoys a little chocolate every day, my grandmother also added one more thing.
+This weekend, we went out of town to gather with family near and far for my grandmother’s 90th birthday celebration.
+As you might imagine, my grandmother was asked for her advice on living a long life, and something she said put this whole idea into a far greater perspective than I could ever hope to offer.
+In addition to telling us that she always drinks tea, eats soup, and enjoys a little chocolate every day, my grandmother added one more thing.
 “And, have a good time”.

 So, as I think back to my plans to write about how important it is to have something joyful to look forward to as part of our healing, no matter how small it may be, I can’t think of a better way to explain it than to share with you the wisdom of my grandmother.
 Overcoming an abusive childhood is difficult, healing is hard, hard work, full of pain and anguish.
 If, in the midst of all of that, you can still find a way to have a good time, you are on your way to a great life, no matter how unrealistic that may seem at the moment.
 Keep at it, and keep enjoying what you can!